-- Romario pictured heading the winner against Sweden in 1994 semi-final
+- Romario scored the semi-final winner against Sweden on this day in 1994

 - The little striker was the smallest man on the pitch by a full three inches